 An institution which has inherited of several centuries of history, the Paris Opera is one of the world’s most renowned and major opera houses.
 In 2019, it celebrated its 350th anniversary.

-Led since September 2021 by Music Director Gustavo Dudamel, the Paris Opera Choruses are one of the largest ensembles of their kind in the operatic world, composed by 112 tenured artists - 55 women and 57 men, coming from 23 different European, but also American, Asian and African countries.
+Led by Ching-Lien Wu since 2021, the Paris Opera Choruses are one of the largest ensembles of their kind in the operatic world, composed by 100 tenured artists - 45 women and 55 men, coming from 23 different European, but also American, Asian and African countries.
 These accomplished artists, both musicians and comedians, are used to work with stage directors, many of them who’ve revolutionized over the past decades the place of Chorus in the traditional way of staging productions of the repertoire.

 Back to top